EliCash82/MMP-200-ARCHIVE-SPRING2018/README.md

-# MMP 200 Multimedia Design |
+# MMP 200 Multimedia Design

 ### Homework 6 (Due 3-22-18)

+Choose an option:

-Option A: Watch RiP!
+**Option A**: Watch RiP!
 A Remix Manifesto (https://www.youtube.com/watch?v=2EnX0vACj4Q) and write 350 words using this prompt: "Napster SHOULD or SHOULD NOT have been shut down because..."
-Option B: Watch Downloaded (http://www.netflix.com/WiMovie/70273268) and write 350 words using this prompt "Three examples of "fair use" in the distribution of media are..."
+**Option B**: Watch Downloaded (http://www.netflix.com/WiMovie/70273268) and write 350 words using this prompt "Three examples of "fair use" in the distribution of media are..."
-Option C: Link me to an original video you have uploaded to YouTube and take a screenshot of your Blender interface upon completion.
+**Option C**: Link me to an original video you have uploaded to YouTube and take a screenshot of your Blender interface upon completion.

 Options A and B can be turned in as HTML files or TXT files.
 No CSS needed for any option.